dtwwwc1e/dw-git-novice-vscode/episodes/03-create.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- `git init` initializes a repository.
+- `Initialize Repository` sets up a new repository.
 - Git stores all of its repository data in the `.git` directory.

 ::::::::::::::::::::::::::::::::::::::::::::::::::